Real Exercise Matters

 Most owners notice changes within the first week:

 The key is consistency.
-Regular exercise creates lasting change - one-off walks won't solve chronic energy issues.
+Regular exercise creates lasting change - one-off sessions won't solve chronic energy issues.
 That's why I recommend scheduling 2-3 sessions per week minimum.

 What equipment do I need to provide?